shibowo/BRC-MovementFunk/README.md

 Huge thanks to these individuals, this mod would not be the same without them.

 People that worked on MovementFunk:
+- shibowo (me) for picking up M+ and forking it into MF
 - Queen2222 for the MovementFunk banner and icon
 - Thunder_Kick (Project Lead)
 - Yoshi (Lead Playtester)